danielsen/boxstats/README.md

 ### Overview
-`boxstats.sh` is a simple, configurable set of tools for monitoring a hosts health an recording that information in Graphite or any time series database with a Graphite plugin.
+`boxstats.sh` is a simple, configurable set of tools for monitoring a hosts health an recording that information in any time series database via statsd.

 ### Installation and Use
 Installation is manually managed at this time.
 The simplest way is to clone the